 Because I enjoy the subjects I have listed that I am capable in tutoring in, I went above and beyond to fully understand everything within those courses when I was the student, and feel very comfortable with the material.
 I love helping people and knowing I helped them achieve a good grade is one of the best feelings in the world, because getting good grades was likewise as important to me.
 I am respectful and understanding of any student when they need help.
 I don't get frustrated because I too, have had to ask for help before when I was confused about something, and fully understand the circumstances!
 It is never a proper learning environment when the tutor gets frustrated with a student asking for help.
 As an aspiring computer science major, I have learned the value in having an individual go above and beyond to explain the material so that one can understand it fully, and that is what I always strive for when tutoring a student.
 I love working with people, and helping them succeed.

-University of California Santa Barbara - BS, Computer Science
+Undergraduate Degree: University of California-Santa Barbara - Bachelor of Science, Computer Science

 AP English Language: 5